fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/usage/metafield_templates.md

 }
 ```

-When running the automation `Render Metafield Template with a Device`.
+When running the automation `Render Metafield Template with a Device` we can see how the Metadata would be applied to the device if associated to this template.
 ![](../res/modules/metafield-template-example2.png)